MelvinChib/school-management-system/README.md

 ## Support

-For support and questions, please create an issue in the repository or contact the development team.
+For support and questions, please create an issue in the repository or contact the development team.# Test CI Status